dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 A
 A
 ```
-As you see, no matter how we call it, we always call method print from class A.
+As you see, no matter how we call it, we always call method print from class `A` due to runtime polymorphism

 In java we can cast to intersection of 2 types:
 * You can only have 1 class but have multiple interfaces